gretelai/public_research/privacy_filters_and_ml_accuracy/README.md

-# Privacy Filters and Machine Learning Accuracy
+# Gretel Privacy Filters and Machine Learning Accuracy

-This notebook contains the code referenced in the Gretel.ai blog "Privacy Filters and Machine Learning Accuracy"
+This notebook contains the code referenced in the Gretel.ai blog "Gretel Privacy Filters and Machine Learning Accuracy"